Tom Harris is injured in a high school football game and ends up in the hospital.

 “What do you mean?”
 Donna Strallen demanded.

 “We’ll get into that when I see you in my office at one PM this afternoon.
 The meeting is not optional.
-The director will be there.”
+The CPS director for the Bay Area will be there.”

 “You can’t do that!”
 Mable screeched.